raballew/okd-the-hard-way/docs/04-authentication.md

 By default, only a kubeadmin user exists on your cluster.
 To specify an identity provider, you must create a custom resource (CR) that describes that identity provider and add it to the cluster.
-HTPasswd is an easy way to setup authentication without relying external systems.
+HTPasswd is an easy way to setup authentication without relying external systems and is often used as a fallback solution for `cluster-admin` users.
 To use the HTPasswd identity provider, a secret that contains the HTPasswd user file must be defined.
+Additional authentication providers such as LDAP should be configured afterwards.

 ```shell
 [root@services ~]# htpasswd -c -B -b users.htpasswd root okd